Samuel Greg: Slave owner

-The Styal community was not the model for all Greg's operations, and its clear that there were limits to his relative beneficence as an employer.
+The Styal community was not the model for all Greg's operations, and it is clear that there were limits to his relative beneficence as an employer.
 In 1795, with his brother Thomas, Samuel Greg had inherited, and continued to operate as a slave plantation, the Hillsborough Estate on the West Indian island of Dominica, from his paternal uncle John Greg.
 The Gregs supplied the enslaved Africans on the estate with clothing and blankets made at Quarry Bank Mill.

 There were of 71 male slaves and 68 female slaves on the Hillsborough Estate when, in January 1814, twenty absconded.
 They were recaptured and punished with 100 lashes for the males and 50 lashes for the females.

 In September 2020, the National Trust, (owner of Quarry Bank Mill and Styal Estate), provided this concise summary of the family's involvement with the slave trade: the mill "was built using family wealth related to slavery".
 "Samuel Greg ... his father Thomas and uncle John had interests in four estates in Dominica and St Vincent, ... while Samuel and his brother Thomas inherited the Hillsborough plantation in Dominica and other estates".

 In 2020, the National Trust was working on a plan to include displays about the original owners' links to colonialism and slavery in the Americas.

 Heirs

 In 1832, Greg was attacked by a stag in the grounds of Quarry Bank Mill.
 The injury led to his retirement.
 By this time, it had become the largest spinning and weaving business in the United Kingdom.
 Greg never recovered from the attack and died two years later.

-Of Hannah and Samuel's thirteen children Robert Hyde Greg continued in the textile business and became an Member of Parliament for Manchester in 1839 opposed to extension of the franchise and to factory legislation; Samuel Rathbone Greg had little inclination for business and developed a career as a writer and critic publishing in 1840 Past and Present Efforts for the Extinction of the African Slave Trade in which he argued that cotton, sugar and coffee could be grown more cheaply by free labour; Elizabeth Greg (married to William Rathbone V) founded the first public wash-houses in the United Kingdom in the wake of the 1832 cholera epidemic, and later helped William Forster in formulating the 1870 Education Act.
+Of Hannah and Samuel's thirteen children Robert Hyde Greg continued in the textile business and became a Member of Parliament for Manchester in 1839 opposed to extension of the franchise and to factory legislation; Samuel Rathbone Greg had little inclination for business and developed a career as a writer and critic publishing in 1840 Past and Present Efforts for the Extinction of the African Slave Trade in which he argued that cotton, sugar and coffee could be grown more cheaply by free labour; Elizabeth Greg (married to William Rathbone V) founded the first public wash-houses in the United Kingdom in the wake of the 1832 cholera epidemic, and later helped William Forster in formulating the 1870 Education Act.
 Ellen Maria married George Melly and he and their daughter Florence Melly took an interest in improving education.